Edwar Ramírez

-Edwar Emilio Ramírez (born March 28, 1981) is a Dominican professional baseball pitcher.
+Edwar Emilio Ramírez (born 28 March 1981) is a Dominican former professional baseball pitcher.
 Ramírez appeared in Major League Baseball (MLB) as a relief pitcher for the New York Yankees (2007–2009) and Oakland Athletics (2010).
 After finding himself out of baseball in 2004, Ramírez revitalized his career by developing an effective changeup.

 Originally a member of the Los Angeles Angels of Anaheim organization, Ramírez pitched for the Angels only in minor league baseball.
 The Angels released Ramírez before the 2004 season.
 After spending the next year mastering a changeup, he spent parts of the following two seasons in independent league baseball.
 Ramírez signed with the Yankees in 2006, and made his MLB debut the next season.
 Ramírez enjoyed success and popularity among the fan base during the 2007 and 2008 seasons.
 He struggled in 2009, and pitched for the Athletics early in the 2010 season before returning to minor league baseball in the Athletics organization.
 He pitched in the Mexican League in 2011.

 Career

 Los Angeles Angels of Anaheim: 2001–2005

 The Los Angeles Angels of Anaheim signed Ramírez as an international free agent in February 2001.
 He made his professional debut in minor league baseball with the Arizona Angels of the Rookie-level Arizona League in the 2002 season.
 He pitched in 13 games for Arizona, and also pitched in two games for the Provo Angels of the Rookie-level Pioneer League.
 The Angels promoted Ramírez to Class A in the 2003 season.
 He pitched for the Cedar Rapids Kernels in the Class A Midwest League.
 He reached the Rancho Cucamonga Quakes of the Class A-Advanced California League.
 When the Angels invited players of the Quakes to Angel Stadium in Anaheim, Ramírez refused to leave the bleachers and step on the field unless he was invited to play for the Angels.

 Ramírez had difficulty with his vision; he could not see which pitch the catcher was calling for.
 He was fitted for prescription goggles, which he continued to wear throughout his career.
-Angels' MLB players of the time did not remember working with Ramírez; catcher José Molina suggested that Ramírez must not have been in the Angels' long-term plans, as they had a number of right-handed power pitching relief pitchers in the organization.
+Yankees backup catcher Jose Molina would later admit that he didn't remember Ramírez from their shared years in the Angels' organization.

 The Angels released Ramírez in March 2004, without being promoted beyond the Class A level.
 Disappointed, Ramírez considered retiring from baseball.
-With the advice of his father, Ramírez decided that as Major League Baseball pitchers often relied on a slider or curveball as a complementary pitch to their fastball, he would develop a different pitch.
+With the advice of his father, Ramírez decided that, since pitchers often relied on a slider or curveball as a complementary pitch to their fastball, he would develop a different pitch.
 Ramírez spent his time that year learning a changeup on baseball fields in Miami, Florida, and did not pitch professionally during the 2004 season.
 Working with Maximo Soto, a fellow minor league pitcher released by the Angels, Ramírez developed his changeup to provide him with a new weapon in his pitching arsenal.